Approximating Safety Feedback Without a Safety Oracle via Model Predictive Control: Approach

 \subsection{Safety Approximation with MPPI}

-With safety defined, finding a reversibility from each state in a trajectory to the next state will verify the safety of the trajectory.
-This can be thought of as a feasibility problem, which aims to find any set of actions that leads from starting state $x$ through goal state $x'$, as in \cref{eq:reversibility-opt}.
+With safety defined, finding a reversibility between each state in a trajectory and the next state will verify the safety of the trajectory.
+This can be modeled as a feasibility problem, which aims to find any set of actions that leads from starting state $x'$ through goal state $x$:

-If a sequence of actions back to the previous state exists, then the optimization returns that sequence.
-Otherwise it returns ``infeasible.''
-In an environment with deterministic dynamics, this problem should never produce a false positive set of actions, so it perfectly represents the safety definition.
-However, solving this problem is intractable for two reasons: the black-box nature of the transition dynamics and the infinite time horizon.
-It can be relaxed into one solvable through dynamic programming.